Master and Commander: The Far Side of the World: Plot

-Acheron and Surprise are repaired and Surprise remains in the Galápagos.
-Pullings is promoted to captain and ordered to sail the captured Acheron to Valparaíso.
-As Acheron sails away, Maturin mentions that their doctor had died months ago.
-Realising the French captain deceived him by pretending to be the ship's doctor, Aubrey gives the order to change course to intercept Acheron and escort her to Valparaíso, and for the crew to assume battle stations.
-Maturin is again denied the chance to explore the Galápagos, but Aubrey wryly notes that since the bird he seeks is flightless, "it's not going anywhere."
-The two then play Musica notturna delle strade di Madrid by Luigi Boccherini as Surprise turns in pursuit of Acheron once more.
+Acheron falls for the disguise and is ambushed by Surprise, which dismasts the privateer.
+Aubrey leads a boarding party onto Acheron and captures the ship after fierce hand-to-hand combat.
+He meets Acheron's surgeon, de Vigny, who informs him that the privateer's captain is dead and gives Aubrey his sword.
+Both ships are repaired by the crew of Surprise, and Lieutenant Pullings is promoted to captain and ordered to sail Acheron to Valparaíso.
+As Acheron sails away, Maturin casually mentions to Aubrey that de Vigny died months ago.
+Realizing that the surgeon was actually the captain in disguise, Aubrey orders the crew of Surprise to beat to quarters.
+Maturin is once again denied the chance to explore the Galápagos, but Aubrey wryly notes that since the bird he seeks is flightless, "it's not going anywhere."
+The duo play Musica notturna delle strade di Madrid as Surprise turns in pursuit of Acheron once more.